-(q) Recent accounting pronouncements
+(q) Recent Accounting Pronouncements

-The GASB issued Statement No. 90, Majority Equity Interests, in August 2018.
-Its purpose is to improve the consistency and comparability of reporting a government's majority interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
+The GASB issued Statement No. 90 Majority Equity Interests, in August 2018 for periods after December 15, 2018.
+Its purpose is to improve the consistency and comparability of reporting a government's majority interest in a legally separate organization and to improve the relevance of financial statement information component units.
 Management reviewed the pronouncement, concluded that it is applicable to their investment in CRI, and determined that the impact on the financial statements will not be significant.

-GASB Statement No. 84, Fiduciary Activities, was issued in January 2017 and will be effective for fiscal year 2020.
+GASB Statement No. 84, Fiduciary Activities, was issued in January 2017 would have been effective for fiscal year 2020 but has been postponed one year by GASB Statement No. 95 due to COVID 19.
 The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
 This Statement establishes criteria for identifying fiduciary activities of all state and local governments.
-Management is assessing the impact of this Statement on the Foundation's defined contribution plan.
+Management is assessing the impact of this Statement and newer statements on the Foundation's Defined Contribution Plan.